Life Gap Plus

 - TalkCampus – TalkCampus is a mental health support network for students.
 This service has been built specifically for students and provides free peer support 24/7.
 TalkCampus is a safe place for students to connect and talk through their challenges.
 CCV students can log in and talk anonymously to other students around the world.
 Visit students.talkcampus.io/ccv to start receiving support today.

 - Vermont 211 – A database containing programs and services available to Vermonters.
-Dial 2-1-1 to find services i your area.
-For more information visit www.vermont211.org.
+Dial 2-1-1 to find services in your area.

 - National Suicide Prevention Lifeline – Available 24/7 at 800-273-8255